enovatedesign/pandemic-pact/README.md

 SEARCH_INDEX_PREFIX="%%SEARCH_INDEX_PREFIX%%"
 ```

-Replace `SEARCH_HOST`, `SEARCH_USERNAME` and `SEARCH_PASSWORD` with the corresponding values from [the CI/CD settings in Gitlab](https://gitlab.enovate.co.uk/clients/pandemic-pact/-/settings/ci_cd#js-cicd-variables-settings).
+Replace `%%SEARCH_HOST%%`, `%%SEARCH_USERNAME%%` and `%%SEARCH_PASSWORD%%` with the corresponding values from [the CI/CD settings in Gitlab](https://gitlab.enovate.co.uk/clients/pandemic-pact/-/settings/ci_cd#js-cicd-variables-settings).

-Replace `SEARCH_INDEX_PREFIX` with something unique so that you don't overwrite indexes of production/staging/other developers.
+Replace `%%SEARCH_INDEX_PREFIX%%` with something unique so that you don't overwrite indexes of production/staging/other developers.
 For example mine is set to `"seb_dev"`.

 ### Generate Data